Go Your Own Way

-"Go Your Own Way" is a song by British-American rock band Fleetwood Mac from their eleventh studio album, Rumours (1977).
-The song was released as the album's first single in December 1976 on both sides of the Atlantic.
+"Go Your Own Way" is a song by the British-American rock band Fleetwood Mac from their eleventh studio album, Rumours (1977).
+The song was released as the album's first single in December 1976 in the United States.
 Written and sung by Lindsey Buckingham, it became the band's first top-ten hit in the United States.
 "Go Your Own Way" has been well received by music critics and was ranked number 120 by Rolling Stone magazine on their list of 500 greatest songs of all time in 2010, and re-ranked number 401 in 2021.
 They also ranked the song second on their list of the 50 greatest Fleetwood Mac songs.

 Recorded in three separate studios, the track was developed over a period of four months.
-As with most tracks on the Rumours album, none of the instruments was recorded live together; the tracks were instead completed through a series of overdubs.
-Lyrically, "Go Your Own Way" is about Buckingham's breakup with bandmate and former lover Stevie Nicks.
+As with most tracks on the Rumours album, none of the instruments were recorded live together; the tracks were instead completed through a series of overdubs.
+Lyrically, "Go Your Own Way" is about Buckingham's breakup with his bandmate Stevie Nicks.

 Composition

-"Go Your Own Way" was written at a house the band rented in Florida between legs of their Fleetwood Mac Tour.
-Mick Fleetwood, the band's drummer, remembered that the house had a "distinctly bad vibe to it, as if it were haunted, which did nothing to help matters…".
-For the first song Buckingham wrote for Rumours, Buckingham picked up an electric guitar and chugged the chord progression.
-In what he described as "a stream of consciousness", he sang the opening line, "Loving you isn't the right thing to do".
-By 1976 the romantic relationship between Stevie Nicks and Lindsey Buckingham had come to an end.
-While Buckingham and Nicks were still on speaking terms, their conversations often devolved into yelling and screaming matches.
+"Go Your Own Way" was written at a house the band rented in Florida between legs of their Fleetwood Mac Tour and was the first song Buckingham presented to the band for the Rumours album.
+Mick Fleetwood, the band's drummer, remembered that the house had a "distinctly bad vibe to it, as if it were haunted, which did nothing to help matters".
+The lyrics at this stage had yet to be fleshed out, so Buckingham sang musical notes as placeholders in certain locations.

+Buckingham wrote "Go Your Own Way" in what he described as "a stream of consciousness" that focused on his raw emotions.
+Ken Caillat, who produced Rumours, was unsure if the song had any potential when Buckingham presented the song to him.
+Buckingham had prepared a demo of "Go Your Own Way" on a cassette, which he played for Caillat and the rest of the band through the room monitors in the control room.
+"Lindsey was beating his acoustic guitar as hard as he could and screaming his lungs out.
+The first time I heard it, I thought, What the heck is going on?
+It sounded so non-musical.
+I didn’t know if anything would come from it."